Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks: Method

 We define our symbols as follows. for a point $\textbf{p}=(x, y, z)$ and its homogenous representation $\Tilde{\textbf{p}} = (x, y, z, 1)$, we define $\textbf{u} = (x_r, y_r)$ to be the point in image captured by the real camera and $\textbf{v} = (x_s, y_s)$ to be the point in image captured by simulated camera.
 Their representations in homogeneous coordinate is $\Tilde{\textbf{u}} = (x_r, y_r, 1)$ and $\Tilde{\textbf{v}} = (x_s, y_s, 1)$.

 \textbf{Camera alignment.} The goal of the first regression is to align real and simulated cameras.
 In other words, we aim to find a projection from $\textbf{v}$ to $\textbf{u}$.
-In linear cameras, this projection can be modeled as in equation \ref{eq:proj}, where $M$ is defined in equation \ref{eq:matrix}.
+In a projective camera model~\cite{hartley2003multiple}, this projection can be modeled as in Equation \ref{eq:proj}, where $M$ is defined in Equation \ref{eq:matrix}.

 To estimate $M$, we construct a reference scene (table and camera) to mirror reality.
 2D locations of multiple reference points (eg. table corner and table center) captured in both simulated and real cameras are recorded. $M$ can then be derived with constrained multivariate regression.